rust-lang/book/src/ch14-00-more-about-cargo.md

 * Install binaries from [crates.io](https://crates.io/)<!-- ignore -->
 * Extend Cargo using custom commands

-Cargo can do even more than what we cover in this chapter, so for a full explanation of all its features, see [its documentation](https://doc.rust-lang.org/cargo/).
+Cargo can do even more than the functionality we cover in this chapter, so for a full explanation of all its features, see [its documentation](https://doc.rust-lang.org/cargo/).